WilliamQLiu/job-waffle/README.md

 Note: You need to add a 'settings.py' file for Heroku; I'm taking the site off Heroku (even though the below instructions should work).
 Instead, I'm using Docker with AWS.
 See below on how to setup with Docker.

-1. Install Heroku Toolbelt on your dev machine
+1. Install Heroku Toolbelt on your dev machine (setup by adding ssh keys and )
 2. Login: $`heroku login`
 3. Create Heroku app: $`heroku create`
 4. Rename Heroku app: $`heroku rename jobwaffle`
 5. Push code to Heroku `git push heroku master`~~
+6. Start the processes in your Procfile with `foreman start`

 **Docker**